Config and Local State

 oat instructions ...

-These commands validate and repair pointer integrity between AGENTS.md and sibling CLAUDE.md files.
+These commands validate and repair project-scoped instruction integrity between AGENTS.md and sibling CLAUDE.md files.

-Use this command group when instruction files drift after manual edits or generated updates.
+Use this command group when instruction files drift after manual edits or generated updates, or when nested project directories contain Claude-only stray files that should be adopted into canonical AGENTS.md.

 Repo state helpers